Operation Fan Mail

 First Downs for Trees

-As part of their Green Team initiative, the Packers completed their fourth season of the eco-friendly First Downs for Trees program.
+As part of their Green Team initiative, the Packers completed their fifth season of the eco-friendly First Downs for Trees program.
 With every first down the team gained, a contribution was made to the effort.
-Since 2010, the program has received more than $130,000 in support which has resulted in the planting of more than 2,700 trees, providing total lifetime benefits in excess of $9 million.
+Since 2010, the program has received more than $155,000 in support, which has resulted in the planting of more than 2,700 trees, providing total lifetime benefits in excess of $13.3 million.
 Partners in the effort include SCA and Green Bay Packaging, along with the U.S. Forest Service, the Wisconsin Department of Natural Resources and Wisconsin Public Service.